dI98Sk/Traiding_Analyse/README.md

 ## Findings

 In conclusion, we can say that the work done has a positive effect on future modeling, and helps to build a more accurate model.
+This work allows you to analyze the results of trading for the year, identify weaknesses, and points that require attention in the implementation of future transactions.